Close Menu

 Coach Nicholas Natuhereza said Joel’s mindset stood out from their first meeting.

-“The first time I saw him, I saw hunger and drive.
-Growth was always going to happen.
-Add his height, close to 6’10, which is rare in Uganda, and you knew he was special,” he said.
+“The first time I saw him, I saw hunger and drive, so I knew growth was always going to happen.
+Add his height, close to 6’10, which is rare in Uganda, and I knew he was special,” he said.

 “We lose a big piece we cannot replace.
-His presence in the paint mattered, his influence on teammates mattered, and he was only going to get better this year.”
+His presence in the paint mattered, his influence on teammates mattered, and he was only going to get better this year,” Natuhereza further added.

 He, however, stressed that the departure of the Centre, UCU, would find a way to move forward despite losing a key player.